nasa/cumulus/docs/features/record_archival.md

 This query would ask for the most recent 20 granules from the collection 'COLLECTION1' *which are not archived*.

-The key reason to do this is performance, a search with archived: false will be more performant in most cases than a general search as it allows the query to eliminate old, out of consideration records, more simply and rapidly.
+The key reason to do this is performance, a search with `archived: false` will be more performant in cases where records have been archived and therefor removed from these query results.

 ## Performance Parameters of Archival